equinor/farfetched-actions/README.md

 # Farfetched Actions
 This repository contains reusable GitHub Actions and Workflows.

-Although developed for the Farfetche'd team, there is no restrictions in the actions to not be used by other teams.
+Although developed for the Equinor Farfetch'd team, there are no restrictions in the actions preventing them from being used by other teams.

 ## Workflows
 ### Fusion Deploy